mikeualberta/Team1-KPMG/README.md

 # Welcome to OceanPrize!

 This is a web-app built to support Ocean Wise's Plastic Wise program.
 It gamifies plastic recycling by reward.
+This application was developed as part of the VanHacks2018 event.
+It was developed by Parin Shah, Jason Cion, Frank Qiu, Chris Williamson, and Michael Simion.

 ### Requirements